statikbe/laravel-surveyhero/README.md

   - there are no double answer IDs.
   - the data format for a question time is ok, i.e. are all fields there and are they the right type.
   - all questions and answers are mapped by doing an API request.
-- Export survey responses to CSV and Excel.
 - Statistics calculator service to quickly query aggregates of responses of questions.
-- ~~A command to create a basic question_mapping configuration based on the [Surveyhero Element API](https://developer.surveyhero.com/api/#element-api)~~
-- ~~A command to create all surveys in the Surveyhero account.~~

 ## Testing